-What’s the beautiful thing about a promissory note?
+What’s the beautiful thing about a ?
 It’s a written “IOU” between a lender and borrower that’s legally binding.
 But in order for this type of loan agreement to stay legally binding, it needs to have certain elements—and avoid certain things too. 🙅🏽♀️

 By crafting or managing a promissory note incorrectly, you could invalidate it, so let’s dive into the eight ways a promissory note can become invalid.
 Plus, we'll cover examples of what these errors look like. 🕵🏼♂️

 What does a valid promissory note look like?

 It looks a lot like an informal “IOU” letter but includes specific elements.
 You can use a valid promissory note for real estate mortgages, car loans, student loans, and even unsecured personal loans between friends and family members.
 It features reasonable terms and clear clauses.

 This type of legally binding IOU depicts the amount of money owed, its due date, and who the borrower and lender are.
 Both parties sign it and the payee holds on to the original note.
 Any changes to the original incur a signed, amended version which otherwise may create a breach of contract.

 What invalidates promissory notes?

 Here are eight ways your promissory note can become invalid:

 Both parties must sign the promissory note. ✒️